-As exciting as it is to hit the stage for competition season, that does not go without saying the excitement is not accompanied by pre-competition nerves.
-Regardless if you are a first time competitive dancer or a senior graduating, it is natural to feel these performance anxieties, in fact; they can be a good thing!
-However, the tendencies that come with performance nerves are extremely frustrating and can help us lose sight of why we dance in the first place.
-You should instead be focusing on all the fun you are going to have with your dance team!
+As exciting as it is to hit the stage it is natural to be accompanied with nerves and anxiety during competition season.
+Regardless if you are a first time competitive dancer or a senior graduating, it is only human to feel these performance anxieties, in fact; they can be a good thing!
+However, the tendencies we develop due to performance nerves can be extremely frustrating and have us lose sight of why we dance in the first place.

 Practice Makes Perfect

-A lot of nerves come from wanting to have the perfect performance with no mistakes.
-In the weeks leading up the competition make sure to ask your dance teacher all questions regarding the choreography you may have.
-The more confident you feel with your dance, the more this will radiate on stage and wow the judges.
+A lot of nerves come from wanting to have your best performance and we understand wanting to WOW the judges.
+In the weeks leading up the competition make sure to ask your dance teacher questions you may have regarding the choreography.
+The more confident you feel with your dance choreography the more your confidence will radiate off the stage to the audience.
 Whenever you feel those anxious nerves, do a run through of your dance routine!

 Come Organized, Come Prepared!